 The MF time series for a flight during the second phase of strateole 2 is shown in Fig. 4.
-Beyond the fact that the flight is shorter than in Fig. 3, a difference in duration that characterizes most of the flights during phase 2 compared to phase 1, the overall behaviour stays about the same: the spectral schemes exhibit fluctuations with broader peaks, except maybe CMAM, as a result of the higher launch-altitude which results in dynamical filtering not yet being efficient at balloon flight altitude.
-The last panel in Fig. 4 also shows that UMGA7gws exhibits long periods with almost no fluxes.
-For this scheme, the launch height is low in the troposphere (see Table 1) which results in much more critical level filtering during the propagation through the troposphere.
-Finally, in the version of WACCM used here, there is one extreme outlier at day 33, with values below -10mPa.
-We only found few of them over the entire campaign, and because WACCM has been intentionaly tuned to produce from time to time such extreme values in MFs.
+Beyond the fact that the 215 flight is shorter than in Fig. 3, a difference in duration that characterizes most of the flights during phase 2 compared 216 to phase 1, the overall behaviour stays about the same: the spectral schemes exhibit fluctuations with broader peaks, 217 except maybe CMAM, as a result of the higher launch-altitude which results in dynamical filtering not yet being 218 efficient at balloon flight altitude.
+The last panel in Fig. 4 also shows that UMGA7gws exhibits long periods with 219 almost no fluxes, which results from the launch height being low in the troposphere which results in much more 220 critical level filtering during the propagation through the troposphere.
+Finally, in the version of WACCM used here, 221 there is one extreme outlayer at day 33, with values below -10mPa.
+We only found few of them over the entire 222 campaign, and only in WACCM.
+It follows that WACCM has been tuned to produce sometimes and rarely extreme 223 values in MFs, these extreme values significantly contribute to the averaged MFs.
+224

-The fact that the different schemes estimate momentum fluxes of about the right amplitude is summarized in Fig. 5 where the average of the fluxes over the 18 flights that last more than a month (8 during phase 1, 10 during phase 2) are shown.
-In this figure we see that the predicted values align quite well with the observed ones, though some schemes have a tendency to slightly underestimate the fluxes (MIROC, LMDz), and others to overestimate them (CMAM, HadGEM2).
-The WACCM scheme has a quite distinct behaviour, most balloons measure quite lower fluxes than parameterized on average, and few much larger ones.
-On average over all flights these large values average out with smaller ones.
-However, we have to keep in mind that this behaviour is intentional: the version of the WACCM scheme we use has been tuned to produce a very intermittent behaviour and sometimes very strong fluxes (Alexander et al., 2021).
-The numbers in each panel are the correlation coefficient between the 18 observed and parameterized values of MFs averaged over each flight.
-They show that the correlations are quite strong in some models, at least in the eastward direction.
-Interestingly some models also have significant medium to high correlations in the westward direction (CMAM, LMDz, HadGEM2).
-This means that parameterizations can capture quite well the low frequency variability of the MFs (the changes with period larger than a month).
-Thus, it is tempting to say that it is good enough for the simulation of the QBO.
+The fact that the different schemes estimate momentum fluxes of about the right amplitude is summarized in 225 Fig. 5 where the average of the fluxes over the 18 flights that last more than a month (8 during phase 1, 10 during 226 phase 2) are shown.
+In this figure we see that the predicted values align quite well with the observed ones, though 227 some schemes have a tendency to slightly underestimate the fluxes (MIROC, LMDz), and others to overestimate them 228 (CMAM, HadGEM2).
+The WACCM scheme has a quite distinct behaviour, most balloons measure quite lower fluxes 229 than parameterized on average, and few much larger ones.
+On average over all flights these large values average out 230 with smaller ones.
+However, we have to keep in mind that this behaviour is intentional: the version of the WACCM 231 scheme we use has been tuned to produce a very intermittent behaviour and sometimes very strong fluxes (Alexander 232 et al., 2021), and we cannot exclude that the WACCM model benefits from this.
+The numbers in each panel are the 233 correlation coefficient between the 18 observed and parameterized values of MFs averaged over each flight.
+They 234 show that the correlations are quite strong in some models, at least in the eastward direction.
+Interestingly some 235 models also have significant medium to high correlations in the westward direction (CMAM, LMDz, HadGEM2).
+This 236 means that parameterizations can capture quite well the low frequency variability of the MFs (the changes with period 237